AbdulEldarrat/3380FinalProject/README.md

   Abdul Eldarrat,
   Darius Washington

   To make it easier on the grader, we have decided to link two seperate files.
-One for the java criteria and one for the C# criteria.
+One for the java criteria/code and one for the C# criteria/code.
 You will find the following pages below.
 Usefull links:
 - Java Criteria: [java](java.md)
 - C# Criteria: [c#](c#.md)